|

 Just think back on the times before you made your pile.
 You'd figure yourself

+lucky to be gettin' a ride like this."
 Ralph Hutchens, Gustavson's newly hired mule skinner, threw in his opinion.

 "This wagon mightn't be as comfortable as a coach but it beats hell out of